For the next two days, we'll be talking about kids closets here on Momof6!

-Well Brandi, the way that I see it- kids closets are usually making two types of transitions- from one size to the next as they grow (with plenty of time when they are in-between sizes), and from one season to the next (long pants and long sleeves, vs tees and shorts).
+Kids closets are usually making two types of transitions- from one size to the next as they grow (with plenty of time when they are in-between sizes), and from one season to the next (long pants and long sleeves, vs tees and shorts).
 And of course, every time you transition seasons, the size changes become REALLY obvious as they have grown during that time too!
-So here are my strategies on how to handle transitions in kids closets:
+So here are my strategies on how to transition your kids closet as they grow!

-My kids all share closets (more on that tomorrow), with each of their clothing stored on one side, and things that they will grow into (remember… 6 kids = huge amount of hand-me-downs) stored in the middle of the closet that is most often hidden behind the closet doors that hang in the center.
+My kids all share closets, with each of their clothing stored on one side, and things that they will grow into (6 kids = huge amount of hand-me-downs) stored in the middle of the closet that is most often hidden behind the closet doors that hang in the center.
 Outta sight, outta mind.

 Move Out the Outgrown Clothing As You Notice It